-This management information circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Condor Gold Plc (the "Company" or "Condor") for use at the annual general and special meeting (the "Meeting") to be held at at 11 a.m.
-(London time), on 16 May 2019 at the offices of Numis Securities Limited, The London Stock Exchange Building, One Paternoster Square, London EC4M 7LT United Kingdom, for the purposes set out in the foregoing Notice of Meeting.
+This management information circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Condor Gold Plc (the "Company" or "Condor") for use at the annual general meeting (the "Meeting") to be held at 3 p.m.
+(London time), on 12 May 2021 at 7/8 Innovation Place, Douglas Drive, Godalming, Surrey, GU7 1JX United Kingdom, for the purposes set out in the foregoing Notice of Meeting.
 While it is expected that the solicitation will be made primarily by mail, proxies may be solicited personally or by telephone by the Company's directors, officers and employees.
 All costs of this solicitation will be borne by the Company.